material-motion/material-motion/specifications/runtime/runtime.md

 This event enables reactionary Plans, i.e. registering new Plans once a Target has entered an idle state.

+    Runtime {
+      function addActivityStateObserverForTarget(target, function)
+    }

+    runtime.addActivityStateObserverForTarget(target, function(newState) {
+      // Start a new transaction and register it to the Runtime...
+    })

 > NOTE: It may be more valuable to have Executor-level idling.
 Target-level idling may not be helpful.
 It's unclear how Executor-level idling would work, given that the outside system should generally be unaware of Executors.
 Perhaps you could use plans as the entry-point:
 >
 >     transaction.add(plan, target, function() {